dockersamples/sample-app-template/README.md

 3. Select **Create repository**.
 Don't forget to populate **About** section with a short description of the project once you create the repository.

+🚨 Important: Remove this section after cloning
+Please remove this "How to Use This Template" section from the README file after cloning the repository to ensure your guide is clean and tailored to your specific application.

 ## Sample README Content:

 ## Project Title